arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 10.24.16
+*Sic transit gloria mundi* - thus passes the glory of the world.
+Another
+interpretation: worldly things are fleeting.
+It appears many times in pop culture (see Wikipedia), and used to be used in the ritual of "papal coronation ceremonies" (crowning the pope).
+The phrase can also be used in reference to the stafflike instrument used in such ceremonies.

+There's also a really nice [Emily Dickinson poem](http://www.poemhunter.com/best-poems/emily-dickinson/sic-transit-gloria-mundi/) which takes its name from this phrase.

+> "Sic transit gloria mundi,"
+> "How doth the busy bee,"
+> "Dum vivimus vivamus,"
+> I stay mine enemy!

 ### 10.23.16
 Chronic nosebleeds can be treated in a variety of ways.
 Cauterization seems